Miguelburitica/Miguelburitica/README.md

-- 👋 Hi, I’m @Rock_chau
+- 👋 Hi, I’m Miguel Buriticá
-- 👀 I'm interested in my feelings
+- 👀 I'm interested in the technology world
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently studing a course of FullStackDev
-- 💞️ I’m looking to collaborate on I don't know

 <!---
 Miguelburitica/Miguelburitica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.